reside-eng/fortifyjs/README.md

 FortifyJS exports one function: `fortifyHeaders`.
 FortifyJS takes an object literal with properties that match each supported security header.
 This function returns an object mapping ths string header name (e.g. `X-Content-Type-Options`) to a value (e.g. `nosniff`).

+The current default configuration can be expressed like this:

 ```javascript
 import { fortifyHeaders, FortifySettings } from '@side/fortifyjs';